Mynziak/ide-display-plgn/README.md

 ### Action 1: Display Installed Kotlin Plugin Version

-1. Open any file in the project.
+1. Open any project.
 2. Go to `Tools` > `Display Kotlin plugin version`.
 3. Popup will show the installed Kotlin plugin version.

 ### Action 2: Display Gutter Icons

-1. Open the file which contains gutter icons like `run` or `overriding methods`.
+1. Open the file which contains Gutter Icons like `run` or `overriding methods`.
 2. Go to `Tools` > `Display Gutter Icons`.
 3. Popup will show the list of the gutter icon names in the file.